purescript/purescript-strings/README.md

 char :: String -> Char
 ```

-Converts a string of length `1` to a character..
+Converts a string of length `1` to a character.

 **Unsafe:** throws runtime exception if length is not `1`.